 This means that we will not be releasing new features for the server and clients, unless these can be easily ported to v2.
 Likewise only critical bugs will be addressed.

-Want to discuss more?
+Just want to chat?
 Head over to the slack group.